ooftee/dialog-starterkit/README.md

 ### Icons

 Icons are cashed locally, please provide a public URL to download them from.
+A typical way of doing this is to use an Public Amazon S3 bucket.
 Make sure the icon name is the same as the JAMF custom trigger.

 For example, if your policy trigger is `install_iterm` make sure the icon is named `install_iterm.png`